-- Monday afternoon: Winds will be from the south and push smoke from the Bobcat Fire to the north into the San Gabriel Mountains and out of the South Coast Air Basin. - Monday evening through Tuesday morning: Winds will be from north and northeast and push smoke from the Bobcat Fire to the south and southwest.
-Areas along the I-210 corridor in Glendora, Azusa, Arcadia, Pasadena, Glendale, and Burbank will likely see the highest particulate matter levels.
-The smoke is likely to remain closer to the ground overnight from the southern extents of the fire. - Tuesday afternoon: Southerly winds are predicted to move smoke from the Bobcat Fire to the north into the mountains of Los Angeles and out of the South Coast Air Basin.
+- Friday afternoon through Friday evening: Winds will be from the southwest and push smoke from the Bobcat Fire to the northeast into the San Gabriel Mountains and out of the South Coast Air Basin. - Overnight Friday through Saturday morning: Areas south and southeast of the Bobcat Fire along the I-210 corridor from Pasadena to Claremont will likely see the highest particulate matter levels as smoke is likely to remain closer to the ground overnight from the southern extents of the fire. - Saturday afternoon: Southwest winds are predicted to move smoke from the Bobcat Fire to the northeast into the mountains of Los Angeles and out of the South Coast Air Basin.